ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 ### Before you begin
 {: #upgrade-vpn-old-auto-before-begin}

-You will experience a network outage during the upgrade.
+Expect a network outage during the upgrade.
 The duration of the outage depends on the interval between the disable and re-enable actions to reestablish the VPN connection.
 It is recommended that you plan a maintenance window for this upgrade.
 {: important}

 Before you upgrade, review the following information:

 * By default, the new auto-negotiation policy is used for newly created VPN connections.
 For more information, see [About policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).
-* Because IBM Cloud auto-negotiation uses IKEv2, the on-prem device must also use IKEv2.
-If your on-prem device does not support IKEv2, see [upgrading VPN from a custom IKE or IPsec policy](/docs/vpc?topic=vpc-upgrading-weak-ciphers#upgrade-vpn-with-custom-policy).
+* Because IBM Cloud auto-negotiation uses IKEv2, the on-premises device must also use IKEv2.
+If your on-premises device does not support IKEv2, see [upgrading VPN from a custom IKE or IPsec policy](/docs/vpc?topic=vpc-upgrading-weak-ciphers#upgrade-vpn-with-custom-policy).
-* It is a good idea to first configure your on-prem VPN gateway peer to replace the weak ciphers for Phase 1 and Phase 2 negotiation with the secure ciphers that are described in [policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).
+* It's a good idea to first configure your on-premises VPN gateway peer to replace the weak ciphers for Phase 1 and Phase 2 negotiation with the secure ciphers that are described in [policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).
 Then, upgrade the VPN gateway to use the enhanced auto-negotiation policy.
 This step might also reduce the outage time.

 For an existing VPN connection that uses the old auto-negotiation policy (created before 20 September 2022), complete the following steps to upgrade to the new auto-negotiation policy.